ERC-BPGC/erc-bpgc.github.io/projects.md

 				<header class="major">
 					<h3>Trotbot</h3>
 				</header>
-				<p>Team Lead: Suhrudh S. <!--<br>Team Lead: Harshal Deshpande--><br>
+				<p><strong>Team Lead: Siddh Gosar</strong><br>
-				Trotbot is a multipurpose robot, designed to serve autonomously in indoor environment.
-It can be used as follows:
-				To deliver packages from one location to another in offices, construction sites etc.
+				Trotbot is a multipurpose omni-directional robot, designed to serve autonomously in indoor/semi-indoor environments.
+It can be used to deliver packages from one location to another in offices, construction sites, buildings etc.
-				It can also be teleoperated to nearby locations using the camera feed.
+				It can also be teleoperated to nearby locations using the camera feed for surveillance and mapping.
 				The robot will be able to autonomously navigate around obstacles and reach waypoints set in and around the environment with the use of onboard sensors and be able to detect it's location.
-				Currently, we are looking at visual odometry as an alternative for mouse for localisation of the robot.
+				Currently, we are looking at visual inertial odometry for robust localization in indoor environments.
 				</p>
 				<ul class="actions">
 					<li><a href="https://github.com/ERC-BPGC/Trotbot" target="blank" class="button">GitHub Repo</a></li>